RohitAwate/Everest/README.md

 - [Summit](https://github.com/RohitAwate/Summit) is the synchronization server for Everest.
 - It will allow for synchronization of your Everest Projects across multiple devices and other members of your team.
 - It will use a Node.js-_powered_ RESTful API and Socket.IO.
 - It will be available early next year as a service.
+You may also choose to self-host Summit.

 #### Extension API
 This will allow developers to create extensions for Everest which can for example, sync to Google Drive, or visualize the response bodies in a certain fashion or summon Batman.